|BIRTHPLACE:||Hull, QC, CAN|

 |AHL Second All-Star Team (2008) AHL First All-Star Team (2009) Traded to Chicoutimi (QMJHL) by Moncton (QMJHL) for Francois Caron, January 10, 2001.
 Traded to Chicago by Anaheim with Bruno St. Jacques for Sebastien Caron, Matt Keith and Chris Durno, December 28, 2006.
 Traded to NY Rangers by Chicago for future considerations, October 11, 2007.
 Signed as a free agent by NY Islanders, July 2, 2010.
 Signed as a free agent by Colorado, July 1, 2012.|

-2010-11: Finished tied for second on the Islanders in scoring with 53 points (20g/33a) in 81 games during his first full NHL season…Also ranked second on the club in assists and shared the team lead with nine power-play goals…Had 15 multi-point games…Scored his 20th goal of the year in the season finale on April 9 at Philadelphia.
+2010-11: Finished tied for second on the Islanders in scoring with 53 points (20g/33a) in 81 games during his first full NHL season…Also ranked second on the club in assists and shared the team lead with nine power-play goals…Scored his 20th goal of the year in the season finale on April 9 at Philadelphia.

 2009-10: Appeared in 22 games for the New York Rangers, collecting eight points (3g/5a)…Scored his first NHL goal in his Rangers debut on Oct.
 28 in Long Island against the Islanders…Registered his first multi-point game with two assists on Nov.
-23 vs. Columbus…Also appeared in 35 games with Hartford (AHL), where he was the Wolf Pack’s fifth-leading scorer with 45 points (20g/25a) despite only spending half the season there…Ranked second on the Wolf Pack with a +15 rating and finished fourth in goals.
+23 vs. Columbus…Also appeared in 35 games for Hartford (AHL), where he ranked fifth on the team with 45 points (20g/25a) despite only spending half the season in the AHL…Ranked second on the Wolf Pack with a +15 rating and finished fourth in goals.

 2008-09: Named a First Team AHL All-Star after leading Hartford in assists (49) and finishing second in goals (29) and points (78)…Ranked ninth in the AHL in points and tied for 10th in assists…Added 142 minutes in penalties, second most on the club.